mattermost/docs/source/administration/legacy-upgrade.md

       1. Run `tar -xvzf mattermost-team-X.X.X-linux-amd64.tar.gz` to decompress the upgraded version and replace the current version of Mattermost on disk, where `X.X.X` is the version number to which you are upgrading.
 5. Restore the state of your server
       1. Copy the backed up version of `config.json` in place of the default `config.json`.
-6. Start your server and address any setting changes relevant in the latest version of Mattermost.
+6. Start your server and address any setting changes relevant in the latest version of Mattermost
       1. Run `sudo start mattermost`.
       2. Open the **System Console** and save a change to upgrade your `config.json` schema to the latest version using default values for any new settings added.
-7. If you have TLS set up on your Mattermost server, you must activate the CAP_NET_BIND_SERVICE capability to allow the new Mattermost binary to bind to low ports.
+7. If you have TLS set up on your Mattermost server, you must activate the CAP_NET_BIND_SERVICE capability to allow the new Mattermost binary to bind to low ports
       1. `cd {install-path}`
       2. `sudo setcap cap_net_bind_service=+ep ./bin/mattermost`